anisul-Islam/full-stack-assignment-2-git/learnings.md

 - Git installed locally.
 - Github hosted on the web.
 - Git is a software and Github is a service.
+- Git is maintained by linux.
+- GitHub is maintained by Microsoft.